centralnicgroup-public/rtldev-middleware-documentation/docs/cnr/whmcs/whmcs-cnic-registrar.md

 Back to topic, here the steps described in short about how to start with us using WHMCS.

-## CentralNic Resellers™ - About us
+## CentralNic Reseller™ - About us

-CentralNic Resellers™ your instrument for a successful reselling business.
+CentralNic Reseller™ your instrument for a successful reselling business.

-CentralNic Resellers is one of the leading reseller platforms worldwide for domains and internet related services.
+CentralNic Reseller is one of the leading reseller platforms worldwide for domains and internet related services.
 Our products are all resalable and can be easily implemented into your system through various API gateways and web interface.
 Manage your customers within our advanced subreseller system and benefit from further reselling features such as a SMS tool and a billing engine.

 ## Migrating